$0 South Dakota Foster Care Quick-Start Checklist

 If I'm non-Native and license through the Rapid City DSS office, will I always be fostering Native children?

-Not always, but the probability is higher in western South Dakota than in any other part of the state.
+Not always, but the probability is significant in western South Dakota.
 The Rapid City office serves the area adjacent to Pine Ridge, and a significant share of its caseload involves ICWA-covered children.
-You will almost certainly receive placement calls involving Indian children at some point during your licensed period.
+You may receive placement calls involving Indian children during your licensed period.
 Understanding ICWA in advance is not optional — it is practical preparation for the placements you are likely to receive.

 Can I specify that I only want non-ICWA placements?